Opposition Overview: Catalans Dragons

 Picture by Laurent Selles/Catalans Dragons /via SWpix.com.
 Rugby league Super League Season 2021.
 Catalans Dragons Media Day player head shots portraits -

-The match will be available for Season and flexi members to watch for free exclusively on the OurLeague app, as well as on Sky Sports Arena.
+The match, which was postponed earlier in the season, will be available for season and flexi members to watch for free exclusively on the OurLeague app, as well as on Sky Sports Arena.
 Ahead of the match, here is a look at our opponents:

 2021 so far..